Not too much to describe.

 - I’ve been programming since the early seventies.

 - Said to be a ranting old fool by some of his co-workers.

 I use Smalltalk frequently.
 I use VisualWorks and Squeak quite regularly (multiple times in a week).
 Been a smalltalker since the eighties.
 It’s still the best language to use, IMHO.
 I just wish I could work professionally on more Smalltalk projects.
 A percentage approaching 100 sounds good to me.

 How to do Software Engineering.
 Most of the people that I work with know how to program at least fairly well, but most of them do not know the first thing about engineering software.
 (Well, I got a programmer that was a definite exception to the [know how to program at least fairly well] attribute.
 He had developed an object in Java called MiscFunctions.
 I guess one should never expect much from a VB scripter.)The basics are:

 - Documenting the work.

 The worse part is that trying to teach them software engineering is like pulling teeth from an alligator.
 They don’t want to change.

 P.S.
 I’ll have to expand upon this subject in the future.

 BTW, this is cribbed from the bio I did at http://wiki.c2.com back in December 2005.
 Since then, I’ve started to do some work in Pharo Smalltalk.
-I’m also conversant in about 20 different computer languages including Python, Java, Scala, and Clojure.
-I’ve also worked extensively in R. Databases I’ve worked on include Oracle, Sybase, MySQL, PostgreSQL, and MongoDB.
+I’m also conversant in about 20 different computer languages including Python, Java, Scala, Clojure, and Rust.
+I’ve also worked extensively in R. Databases I’ve worked on include Oracle, Sybase, MySQL, PostgreSQL, Neo4J, and MongoDB.
 In the realm of Data Science, I’ve used Microsoft products including SSIS, Informatica Power Center, Pentaho Data Integration (PDI), and Talend tools.